We have information you must know before you buy the FJ Cruiser.

 Cup holders are provided in the center console and all four doors.
 A 12-volt outlet is mounted on the switch panel ahead of the shifter; and a three-prong, grounded 115-volt power outlet in the cargo area with a switch for either 100 or 400 watts of output (the higher figure available when the vehicle is at idle).

 The standard audio system includes a CD player and iPod and MP3 capability as well as two ceiling-mounted speakers designed to enhance the sound experience within the FJ Cruiser.
-The Upgrade Packages include an FJammer audio system with pair of 2.6-inch speakers mounted on the rear pillars; Upgrade Two adds a subwoofer as well.
+The Upgrade Package includes an audio system with pair of 2.6-inch speakers mounted on the rear pillars.

 Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, a rear sonar system and a rearview camera are included in the Convenience Package, to warn the driver of the proximity of objects when the transmission is in Reverse.
 We had no trouble parking the FJ in urban settings on our test drive, nor did we have to move into strange positions to see stoplights through the upright windshield.